ForestMars/Zorobot/domain/scheduler/intents/general.md

 - which is to say, mostly noise
 - not exactly the same thing as chit chat
 - more like saying nothing
-- a whole show about nothing
+- a noule show about nothing
 - how much do you know about that

 ## intent:handle_insult